tehr3emqas1m/MLOPs_SP26/MLFlow/README.md

 - **Package code** - Reproduce runs with consistent environments (conda, docker)
 - **Deploy models** - Serve models via REST API or to cloud platforms

-## Project Overview
+# MLflow Iris Classification Project

 Now let's use MLflow to track and compare Random Forest's different hyperparameters (`n_estimators=1` vs `2`) by automatically logging accuracy metrics, parameters, and models, then visualizing everything in the MLflow UI to see which performs better on the Iris dataset.

 ## Setup